shakedoren1/CV/README.md

 Hi!

-I hope you enjoy browsing my website and learning more about me and my interests.
+I hope you enjoy browsing my website and learning more about me and my interests. <br>
 To run my website simply click on this [Link](https://shakedoren1.github.io/CV/).

 The input validation I perform in the contact form: